eugenekingfish/tictactoe/README.md

 Clone the repository and, if on Unix and have MinGW, run the command below to compile and run.

     g++ main.cpp board.cpp ai.cpp -o tictactoe && ./tictactoe

+When the program is running, enter 'help' for a list of commands.